-- Dr. Peter P. Chen is the originator of the Entity-Relationship Model (ER Model), and the founder of ER international conference - The ER Model serves as the foundation of many systems analysis and design methodologies, computer-aided software engineering (CASE) tools, and repository systems
+- Dr. Peter P. Chen is the originator of the Entity-Relationship Model (ER Model), and the founder of ER international conference.
+ER 2004 was held in Fudan - The ER Model serves as the foundation of many systems analysis and design methodologies, computer-aided software engineering (CASE) tools, and repository systems